ACM40960/project-project-in-maths-modelling/README.md

 - **Annotation Format**: All annotations follow the Pascal VOC XML format.

 - **Preprocessing**

+    Before running the preprocessing script, download `voc_night.rar` from the [NTLNP dataset](https://huggingface.co/datasets/myyyyw/NTLNP/tree/main) and Extract the archive into the `voc_night` folder in your project directory.

     To prepare the dataset, run the preprocessing scripts under `code` folder:
     ```